huntertran/ptidej-wordcloud/README.md

 4. Draw the wordcloud
     1. Get frequency distribution of each keywords in step 3, select the 50 most common keywords (can choose any number, not just 50 😃 )
     2. Feed the drawing python lib to create the picture above, then save/serve the picture
+5. Analyze the crawled data with NLP
+    1. Split sentences and tokenize
+    2. Find the sentences containing the keywords
+    3. Use Grammar rules to identify the relationship implied by the sentence
+6. Generate graph of the relationship
+7. Draw the graph

 > For now, drawing grammar tree only worked on Windows